 I tried on everything in my wardrobe, but Chanel is too schoolmarm on the pull, Prada depresses me, and Victoria Beckham looks appropriate from the front, but that zip down the back is too footballer’s wife.
 I went shopping but nothing felt right.
 And I couldn’t even decide whether to wear black or white.
-White is the color of mourning in China, where I spent lifetimes, but my brother’s being buried in Scotland.
+White is the color of mourning in China, where I live, but my brother’s being buried in Scotland.

 As Sylvia Plath, who died in an oven, wrote in Ariel: “I didn’t want any flowers, I only wanted to lie with my hands turned up and be utterly empty.”
 It’s possibly the best suicide note ever written.

 Dress dead glamorous to face your enemies, Maddie told me that as I zipped her into vulgar Versace for Grandfather Money’s funeral.
 Mummy’s microwaved cleavage was concealed beneath the mink she’d inherited from great-aunt Carmen, whose rubies were robbed from her finger by a gigolo who hadn’t been paid on account of Carmen dying before he had finished his shift.

 Death and glamour have always been fixed in my mind, like Marilyn and Monroe.
 Death was sexy and exciting, more Italian than Scottish.
 And as we stood in the front row watching Grandfather Money descend into the earth at the Necropolis cemetery — a dead glam setting if ever there was one — my first funeral didn’t disappoint.